ppaml-op3/insomnia/docs/guide.md

 ##### Sampled value definitions #####

-In models, if `x` is a field of type `T` and `e` is an expression of type `Dist T`, the definiton below defines `x` to be a sample from the distribution denoted by `e`.
+In models, if `x` is a field of type `T` and `e` is an expression of type `Dist T`, the definition below defines `x` to be a sample from the distribution denoted by `e`.

 ```ocaml